dbbs-lab/bsb-core/docs/config/files.rst

 instructions to place and connect neurons, how to represent the cells and connections as models in simulators and what to stimulate and record in simulations.

-The default configuration format is JSON and a standard configuration file might look like
+The default configuration format is JSON and a standard configuration file is structured like this:
-this:

 .. include:: _empty_root_nodes.rst